• Home

 Best Lady Whip – Sharon Wooton

-Best Gentleman Whip – Jimmy Jeffrey
+Best Gentleman Whip – Jimmy Jeffery

 Best Welsh Competitor – Modris Kesans and Gwyn Thomas